 Find The Best Ski & Snowboard Gear for Colorado Mountains!

 When you visit the Colorado Rocky Mountains, you’ll be able to take in breathtaking views and indulge in exhilarating winter leisure activities.
 If you want to go skiing for an enjoyable holiday, you’ll need high-quality equipment.
 With a wide range of ski packages to suit all ability levels, Virgin Island Ski Rental is here to help.
 All of the equipment you’ll need to make the most of your time in the Colorado Rockies is included in each rental package.
 Our low costs mean you’ll be able to find something for everyone in the family.
 If you reserve your rental online, you’ll save an additional 10%.
-Book your rental today to guarantee the equipment you want for your Colorado skiing trip.
+Visit Virgin Islands Ski Rental in Silverthorne, CO and book your rental today to guarantee the equipment you want for your Colorado skiing trip.